unstoppabledomains/dev-docs/developer-toolkit/resolution-libraries/resolution-java.md

 ---
-title: Java Resolution Library
+title: Resolution-Java
-description: This page details basic configuration and usage of the Java resolution library.
+description: This page details basic configuration and usage of the resolution-java library.
 ---

-# Java Resolution Library
+# Resolution-Java

-This page details basic configuration and usage of the [Java resolution library](https://github.com/unstoppabledomains/resolution-java).
+This page details basic configuration and usage of the [resolution-java library](https://github.com/unstoppabledomains/resolution-java).

 ## Configuration